Criminal Defense Lawyers

 Demonstrating mitigating factors to request a lower a criminal charge, a lower jail or prison sentence, or both, can be argue during any plea negotiations with a district attorney or after a finding of guilt by a criminal jury panel or judge.

-Other common procedural defenses include: motions to exclude a coerced or involuntary confession, motions to exclude evidence as a result of an illegal search or seizure, motions to dismiss for failure to observe the applicable statute of limitations, motions to dismiss for violations of double jeopardy law or lack of proper jurisdiction, motions to exclude evidence of defendant's criminal history, and more.
+Other common procedural defenses include: motions to exclude a coerced or involuntary confession, motions to exclude evidence as a result of an illegal search or seizure, motions to dismiss for failure to observe the applicable statute of limitations, motions to dismiss for violations of double jeopardy law or lack of proper jurisdiction (demurrer), motions to exclude evidence of defendant's criminal history, motion to dismiss criminal charges due to a violation of ex post facto law, and more.

 Procedural defenses are sometimes a complete defense, such as a motion to dismiss for failure to observe the applicable statute of limitations (the legal time limit for filing a criminal complaint).
 On the other hand, procedural defenses may seek to limit the use of certain evidence, or include certain evidence in a trial, without completely dismissing the criminal case.